4 Collaborating with the Institutional Review Board (IRB)Kathleen Murphy (Northwestern University, ret.)

 GDPR is legislation in the European Economic Area that protects persons with regard to the processing of personal data and on the free movement or sharing of those data.
 GDPR is comprehensive, encompassing all personal data not just research data.↩︎

-For vulnerable populations under Federal protection see 45 CFR 46 Subpart B (pregnant women, human fetuses, and neonates), Subpart C (prisoners), and Subpart D (minors).
+For vulnerable populations under Federal protection see 45 CFR 46 Subpart B (accessed 2020-12-15) regarding pregnant women, human fetuses, and neonates, Subpart C (accessed 2020-12-15) regarding prisoners, and Subpart D (accessed 2020-12-15) regarding minors.
 Other vulnerable populations identified by IRBs might include situations in which there might be a power differential such as student and instructor, employee and employer; a cognitive or physical disability; or difference that requires additional protections such as literacy, SES, language, or other social status.↩︎